Get Your Family Dispute Case Packet — Private, Fast, Affordable

 Step 2: Selection of Arbitrator

-Parties select a qualified arbitrator, often with experience in family law and familiarity with local dynamics.
+Parties select a qualified arbitrator, often with experience in family law and familiarity at a local employer.
 In Bayside, local arbitrators often understand community values and legal nuances, facilitating fair resolutions.

 Step 3: Arbitration Hearing